We believe in price transparency and billing accountability and we understand that bills for medical care can be confusing. Our staff is here to help.

 - Visiting physicians at Moab Regional Medical Clinic

 From the time you enter our hospital until the time your bill is paid in full, we believe you are in our care.
-The timeline below will help you understand what to expect in a typical case after you have received care at Moab Regional Hospital.
+The timeline below helps you understand what to expect in a typical case after you have received care at Moab Regional Hospital.

 2 – 3 Days from Hospital Admission: Initial Charges